bardiaMehrzad/ServiceSync/README.md

   <img src="https://i.imgur.com/58qUXV3.png" width="500">
 </div>

-**ServiceSync** is an innovative solution designed to streamline operations for small and medium-sized plumbing businesses.
-Recognizing the challenges of managing plumbing jobs—from scheduling and employee assignments to time tracking and payroll—ServiceSync simplifies and unifies these processes into a single, user-friendly platform.
+**ServiceSync** is an innovative solution designed to streamline operations for small and medium-sized trade businesses.
+Recognizing the challenges of managing trade jobs—from scheduling and employee assignments to time tracking and payroll—ServiceSync simplifies and unifies these processes into a single, user-friendly platform.

 ## <img src="https://i.imgur.com/lpOEMLo.png" width="40" height="40"> Key Challenges Addressed
 - **Fragmented Workflows**: Managing job information across multiple tools leads to inefficiencies, errors, and wasted time.